fuzziqersoftware/resource_dasm/README.md

           instead.
     *A -- Converts line endings to Unix style.
     *B -- Produces one text file for each string in the resource.
-    *C -- Some esoteric style options may not translate correctly.
+    *C -- Some esoteric style options may not translate correctly. styl resources provide styling information for the TEXT reosurce with the same ID, so such a resource must be present to properly decode a styl.
     *D -- Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, mu-law, and A-law data.
 A-law decompression is untested; please send